Thomas Markle: In the media

 In January 2020, it was revealed that The Mail on Sunday could possibly use evidence provided by Markle against his own daughter in an ongoing legal battle between the paper and the Duchess.
 The Daily Mail also named him as a potential witness who could testify against Meghan in court.
 In the same month, he said in an interview that Meghan is "tossing away every young girl's dream of becoming a princess, for money", and that she and Harry are "destroying and cheapening" the royal institution, and that they are "lost souls".
 He also stated that he does not expect to see Meghan ever again but still hopes for reconciliation one day.

-In July 2021, Markle stated that he would be petitioning California courts for rights to see his grandchildren Archie and Lilibet Mountbatten-Windsor.
+In July 2021, Markle stated that he would be petitioning California courts for rights to see his grandchildren Prince Archie and Princess Lilibet of Sussex.

-In 2022, he began publishing videos on the YouTube channel Remarkable Friendship together with photographer Karl Larsen although he claims to have severed their relationship after recording their last video.
+In 2022, Markle began publishing videos on the YouTube channel Remarkable Friendship together with photographer Karl Larsen although he states he has severed their relationship after recording their last video.

+In 2023, he along with his son and elder daughter took part in a special 7NEWS Spotlight interview, called The Markles.